-In deciding to do things differently when it comes to creating new build communities, The Ashfield Estate recognised that it could only hope to deliver its vision if it was confident that this made good sense and was faithfully buildable.
+We do things differently, and when it comes to creating new build communities, The Ashfield Estate recognised that it could only hope to deliver its vision if it was confident that this made good sense and was faithfully buildable.
 It is no good creating artist’s impressions of new homes or articulating great ideas if, for one reason or another, these cannot physically be delivered.
 The Ashfield Estate needed guidance not only from engineers and ecologists, planners and architects, traffic consultants and landscape architects, but from the people who would actually build the place.

 The Ashfield Estate, led by founder Tim Knatchbull, undertook a thorough selection process to find partners with the same enthusiasm and understanding so we could be sure they would work hard together to capture the spirit, the heart and the soul of the project to make our vision possible.